-String contention refers to the scenario in which there is more than one qualified application for the identical gTLD string or for similar gTLD strings that are so similar that they create a probability of detrimental user confusion if more than one is delegated.
+String contention refers to the scenario in which there is more than one qualified application for the identical gTLD string or for similar gTLD strings.
 In this Applicant Guidebook, "similar" means strings so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.